-- 1. The financial statements, comprising the statement of profit or loss and other comprehensive income, statement of financial position, statement of cash flows, statement of changes in equity, remuneration report and accompanying notes, are in accordance with the Corporations Act 2001 and: - (a) comply with Accounting Standards and the Corporations Regulations 2001; and - (b) give a true and fair view of the consolidated entity's financial position as at 30 June 2023 and of its performance for the year ended on that date. - 2.
+- 1. The financial statements, comprising the statement of profit or loss and other comprehensive income, statement of financial position, statement of cash flows, statement of changes in equity, remuneration report and accompanying notes, are in accordance with the Corporations Act 2001 and: - (a) comply with Accounting Standards and the Corporations Regulations 2001; and - (b) give a true and fair view of the consolidated entity's financial position as at 30 June 2024 and of its performance for the year ended on that date. - (c) the consolidated entity disclosure statement on page 42 is true and correct. - 2.
 The group has included in the notes to the financial statements an explicit and unreserved statement of compliance with International Financial Reporting Standards. - 3.
 In the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable. - 4.
 The directors have been given the declarations by the chief executive officer and chief financial officer required by section 295A.